rajneesh069/course-selling-app-in-next.js/README.md

 ```
 .

-Then,preferrably open another instance of the terminal and navigate to the server folder of this directory, then run :
+Then, navigate to the server folder of this directory, then run :
 ```bash
 npm install
 #or